|Scientific Name||Metynnis argenteus|

+Silver dollars prefer subdued lighting, dark substrate, plenty of room to move about, as well as some good hiding places.
+Ideally, keep them in a school, which means a large tank.
 It’s advisable to use plastic plants or very sturdy live plants because they will eat live plants.
 They do best in soft moderately acidic water, although they're not fussy about water conditions.

+Interestingly, Silver Dollars are in the same family as Piranhas, but instead of being carnivores, they are almost exclusively vegetarian.
 Their favored foods include vegetable flakes such as spirulina, lettuce, watercress, and cooked romaine or spinach.
 They will also eat cooked vegetables such as peas and squash.
 When feeding any fresh food, take extra care to remove any uneaten portions promptly, as it will foul the water.

 Even though the Silver Dollar prefers a vegetarian diet, they will eat meaty foods as treats.
 They are especially fond of bloodworms, mosquito larvae (glass worms), and brine shrimp.
 If the Silver Dollars are in a community tank, watch them at feeding time to ensure that more active and aggressive fish don’t get all the food.
 Silver Dollars can be rather timid in a crowd and can end up underfed as a result.